 If you have never been to the feast it naturally makes sense to let you know where to go and when to be there.
-The feast is a four day event, officially kicking off at 6:00 p.m. on Thursday, August 2nd and end Sunday, August 5th.
-The grounds close at 11:30 p.m. each night.
+The feast is a a four day event, officially kicking off at 6:00 PM on Thursday, August 4th.
+The grounds close at 11:45 each night.

-On Friday the grounds re-open from 6 p.m to 11:30 p.m.
-The weekend hours start a bit earlier with Saturday festivities beginning at 10 a.m with the 13th annual 5K Road Race followed by Kid's Day.
-The last day of the feast is Sunday which starts off with a parade at 2:00 p.m on Acushnet Avenue.
-For more information on when and where events will be taking place, go to the Portuguese Feast Entertainment Schedule (http://portuguesefeast.com/page/entertainment-schedule).
+On Friday the grounds re-open from 6 PM to 11:45 PM.
+The weekend hours start a bit earlier with Saturday festivities begin at 10 AM for the 5K road race followed by Kid's Day afternoon.
+The last day of the feast is Sunday which starts off with a parade at 2:00 PM.
+For more information on when and where events will be taking place, go to the Portuguese Feast Entertainment Schedule.

-Most of the events take place at Madeira Field, which is permanent location in New Bedford's north end which comes to life one weekend a year for the festivities.
+Most of the events take place at Madeira Field (a permanent location in New Bedford's north end) that comes to life one weekend a year for the Portuguese Feast festivities.
 The address of Madeira Field is 50 Madeira Avenue, New Bedford, MA.
 Parking can be a bit tricky, you may have to plan to search a bit to find a spot and walk a few blocks, or pay to park in a nearby lot.